 One of the things this study did look at was weight loss.
 Regrettably, women did not lose any weight or reduce body mass index (BMI) during this study.

 Raspberry Ketones rocketed to weight loss fame after Dr. Oz once called it “ A miracle in a bottle.”
-That said, I am not aware of any human studies showing it works (i.e, helps weight loss).
-There are some lab animal studies but because of the lack of relevant –human– studies, I don't think anyone can say if it helps people lose weight or not.
+That said, I am unaware of any human studies showing it works (i.e, helps weight loss).
+There are some lab animal studies, but because of the lack of relevant –human– studies, I don't think anyone can say if it helps people lose weight or not.

 Chemically, raspberry ketones “look” like capsaicin (which is also in ThermoFit).
 So, my guess is the idea is that both would pack a bigger punch than either would alone.
 While that does make some sense, we would need human studies to prove it.

 See the raspberry ketone review for more information.